kavyaparashardatabricks/tko-autogov/README.md

 ## Seed Data

-The `seed_data.sql` file creates 7 tables in a `trial` catalog that cover all sensitivity categories:
+The `seed_data.sql` file creates sample tables that cover all sensitivity categories.
+You can customize the catalog and schema names in the SQL before running it.

 | Table | Sensitivity |
 |-------|------------|